Home » Do Parrots Get Depressed? (Signs of Sad + Unhappy Pet Birds)

 Fluffed-Up Feathers

-As described by VCA Hospitals, fluffed-up feathers can signify illness.
-Other times, fluffed-up feathers are caused by depression because sickness and unhappiness go hand-in-hand.
+Fluffed-up feathers can signify illness.
+Other times, puffed-up feathers are caused by depression because sickness and unhappiness go hand-in-hand.

 Parrots hide sickness from others to prevent themselves from appearing vulnerable.
 Confusingly, fluffed-up feathers can also signify other issues, including: